FastComments/fastcomments-blog/src/content/(2-12-2020) FastComments Default Avatars Using Gravatar.md

 ### What's an Avatar?

-An Avatar is the profile icon associated with every account and shown next to every comment.
+An avatar is the profile icon associated with every account and shown next to every comment.

 ### What's Gravatar?